EnnioCaprio/Charges-App/README.md

+#Charges-App

 Hi, this is the charges application

 Charges Application is an application created to facilitate employee organization hours.
 I used ReactJS (Redux) and Node as the main stack (Express/GraphQL for backend/API and Knex for database queries).
 Employees can register as they want and can add their weekly work hours inside the system.

-Deployment: Git, GitHub, Docker for containerization, and DigitalOcean.
+Deployment: Git, GitHub, Docker for containerization and DigitalOcean.

 <h1>Suggestions</h1>